rubyguides

-Ruby gives you everything you need to work with dates and times out of the box.
-Whether you’re timestamps for logging, building a calendar feature, or handling user-localized times, the standard library has you covered.
+Ruby gives you everything you need to work with date and time values out of the box.
+Whether you are timestamping logs, building a calendar feature, or handling date time operations for user-facing features, the standard library has you covered.

 This guide walks through the core classes, common operations, and practical patterns you’ll reach for every day.